 In Year 3 we aim to make our classroom a place where children love learning, develop to their full potential and have the opportunity to know God.

 We learn about what it means to be healthy and to lead a healthy lifestyle and how to take care of the bodies that God designed for us.
-Students learn to make healthy food choices and have fun when we cook and make our very own recipe book.
+Students learn to make healthy food choices, to enjoy cooking and develop their own recipe book.
 We visit a local berry farm where we enjoy picking and tasting berries and learn about the importance of seasonal eating.
 We also learn about the importance of hydration for our bodies through an exciting and interactive incursion with Yarra Valley Water.